bartonlp/site-class/README.md

 In the .sitemap.php's $siteinfo array there can be three elements that describe the location of special files.
 These files are 1) 'headFile', 2) 'bannerFile' and 3) 'footerFile'.

-I put the tree special file in my /var/www/html/includes directory.
+I put the three special file in my /var/www/html/includes directory.
 Here is an example of my 'headFile':

 ``` php
 <?php